 The easiest way to purchase a property in Turkey is by granting power of attorney to a solicitor in Turkey to conclude the deal on your behalf.
 This saves you time, means you don't need to stay in the country while the purchase is going through, and ensures your purchase will be as smooth as possible without any hitches or hiccups.
 At Property Turkey we have worked with many qualified and highly recommended solicitors and will introduce you to a lawyer during your inspection trip.
 You are of course welcome to select your own solicitor.

-Step 10 - Conduct final completeness check on the property
+Step 10 - A final check on the property

 After signing contracts, the purchase should take around four weeks to complete.
 Your appointed solicitor will during this process make all necessary checks on the property – including title check and municipality check to guarantee that the property is freehold registered in your name.
 NOTE: Since March 2019, military clearance is no longer required on properties.

-Step 11 - Receiving of title deed (TAPU)
+Step 11 - Receive the title deed (TAPU)

 The final step to complete your real estate purchase in Turkey is registering your Turkish TAPU (or title deed).
 Once we have secured all paperwork and both sides have carried out their contractual obligations – your home will be registered to your name and you will receive the title deed (TAPU) to your new home in Turkey.

 That completes our easy guide to buying a property in Turkey.
 We are always happy to chat with you over the phone or email about your property requirements and any questions you may have regarding your purchase of real estate in Turkey.
 If you have any questions you may need answering, don’t hesitate to contact us at any time.